delannoy/cms-das-lumi-short-exercise/_episodes/02-using-brilcalc.md

 > {: .solution}
 {: .challenge}

+> ## 2.1 Query luminosity info for fill corresponding to run 325000
+> Using brilcalc, determine the fill that run 325000 corresponds to.
+> What is the total recorded luminosity for this fill in picobarns?
+> Vote for the corect answer in the [short lumi exercise Mattermost channel](https://mattermost.web.cern.ch/cmsdaslpc2022/pl/gyi7as9ba7y7bbmtes5b3w3ssh).
+{: .challenge}
 <!--
-> ## Query luminosity info for fill corresponding to run 325000
 > > ## Solution
 > > Determine the fill number given a run number using overly-complicated `awk` syntax:
 > > ```bash